hpatel3747/my-first-repo/README.md

 1. Register on github
 2. Create a repo named my-first-repo on github
-3. Install gitbash on your desktop (search for gutbash on google and download)
+3. Install gitbash on your desktop (search for gitbash on google and download)
 4. Create a folder github-repos on local disk (c:\user\github-repos)
 5. Clone github-repos to github\my-first-repo
 6. Install intellij IDEA community edition editor (visual studio is fine too) (search for intellij IDEA on google)